 Urinary incontinence is the loss of bladder control.
 It is not a disease but a common disorder experienced by many people.
 The severity of the condition varies from person to person.
 Some experience occasional urine leaks when sneezing, or coughing while others feel a strong urge to urinate, and cannot hold it.

 It is important to understand that urine leakage is not an inherent part of aging, and some people do not have issues with holding urine, but many do.
-There are various incontinence treatments that a person may choose that face this problem.
-See a doctor if the condition is affecting your daily activities.
+There are various incontinence treatments that a person may choose that faces this problem.
+See a doctor if the condition is affecting your lifestyle or daily routines.
 In many cases, healthy lifestyle changes and medications help to eliminate or ease urinary incontinence.

 When compared to men, women experience urinary incontinence more due to menopause and childbirth.
 This article discusses the conventional incontinence treatment options that your health professional may suggest.